 Try these tips for watering

-Water your vegetables two to three times a week during really hot weather.
+Water your vegetables at least two to three times a week during really hot weather.
 Watering the garden deeply is critical.
 The water must go down, down, down to encourage deep roots and get away from the hot soil surface.
-Put a little cup or can in the garden soil and don’t stop watering until it has collected at least an inch of water from the sprinkler that you set up.
+Put a little cup or can in the garden soil and don’t stop watering until it has collected at least an inch of water from the hand-held hose or sprinkler.
 (If your veggies are in containers, they’ll probably need water every day or so during the heat because containers tend to dry out faster than the ground.)
-If you aren’t using a sprinkler, put the cup under your drip or soaker hose.
+If you’re using drip irrigation or a soaker hose, put the cup underneath it.
 It won’t be quite as accurate, but it’s better than nothing.
-To hand-water a small plot, or pots, use a nozzle turned to the “shower” setting for gentle, rain-like watering.
+To hand-water containers or a small garden plot, use a nozzle turned to the “shower” setting for gentle, rain-like watering.
 If water puddles on the surface at first, move on, but come back several times to be sure the water is soaking in and the soil is thoroughly moist.

 Watch your garden for an “indicator” plant, which is the first plant to wilt as the garden becomes dry.
 You’ll always know to water when that particular plant has droopy leaves.
 The first is usually a squash, cucumber, or melon because the big leaves lose lots of moisture fast.
 Of course, it’s better to water consistently so that this “indication” never happens, but it’s not a perfect world and even the best of gardeners gets caught by wilting plants.
 Know too that in very hot, dry, and sunny weather, the big-leafed plants will wilt a little in mid-day no matter what, but they should recover quickly in the evening.